reaton333/swaggifyText/README.md

 To be frank, this is a dumb web application and should be not be used by anyone.....although if you do choose to use it, fork it, or came here to send a pull request with all of the code deleted then here is some documentation!!

-The issue started when I started following Cam Newton on instagram...please see for yourself, and I 1 wanted to decyfer this old language and 2 I wanted to see if I could type like he does for even one sentence.
-Naturally I gave up and came up with this nifty tool, though between you and me during process of writing and testing this dumb application I learned decyfer this weird language all on my own.....go figure.
+The issue started when I started following Cam Newton on instagram...please see for yourself, and I 1 wanted to decipher this old language and 2 I wanted to see if I could type like he does for even one sentence.
+Naturally I gave up and came up with this nifty tool, though between you and me during process of writing and testing this dumb application I learned to decipher this weird language all on my own.....go figure.

 #Here is the basic map of characters to be exchanged: